Last updated:

 Cyclone Freddy made landfall on Madagascar’s eastern coast, near Mananjary, on Feb.
 21. Freddy then moved across the Mozambique Channel and made landfall in Mozambique’s Inhambane province on Feb.
 24.

 Cyclone Freddy made its third landfall in total and its second landfall in Mozambique on March 11 in Zambézia province, with maximum winds of almost 92 miles per hour (148 kilometers per hour).
 Freddy moved over land as a tropical depression, with a localized center close to the border between Mozambique and the southern tip of Malawi, a landlocked country.
-Although the system has dissipated, it still generated intense rainfall in the interior of Mozambique and southern Malawi.
+Although the system dissipated, it still generated intense rainfall in the interior of Mozambique and southern Malawi.

 Source: United Nations Office for the Coordination of Humanitarian Affairs (UNOCHA)